 These diagrams shows example networks with Firebox interfaces configured as RP candidates.
 If a switch is located between the router and receivers, the switch must support IGMP snooping.

 In this example, the local network has one Firebox configured for multicast routing.
 The external interface, eth0, is enabled as an RP candidate.
-On the router, the interface connected to the Firebox, eth1, is also enabled as an RP candidate.
+On the router, the interface connected to the Firebox, eth1, is enabled as an RP candidate.

 In this example, the local network has two Fireboxes configured for multicast routing.
 The external interfaces on both Fireboxes, eth0, are enabled as RP candidates.
 The trusted interface on Firebox 1 is also enabled as an RP candidate.
 On the router, the interface connected to the Firebox, eth1, is also enabled as an RP candidate.